Phase behaviour of coarse-grained fluids

 where $\varepsilon$ and $\sigma$ are the parameters defining the energy and length scales correspondingly, and $n$ and $m$ ($n>m>3$) are the exponents defining together the potential well width and the steepness of the potential at short range.
-The case $n=12$, $m=6$ is the archetypal Lennard-Jones potential \cite{Alle17}, illustrated in the inset to Fig.~\ref{fig:one}.
-Although this potential describes accurately a wide range of classical atomistic systems including liquid phases and the critical phenomena, its use in CG simulations is hindered by several factors.
-It is too steep at short range \cite{Liko01} and diverges at the origin.
-Furthermore, as a potential of infinite range, it requires truncation in numerical schemes \cite{Wang20}, and the thermodynamics of a truncated potential are sensitive to the details of truncation \cite{Cous95}.
-The last two issues have been recently discussed from the atomic perspective \cite{Wang20} but the proposed solution is again aimed at atomistic modelling rather than CG.
+The case $n=12$, $m=6$ is the archetypal Lennard-Jones (LJ) potential,\cite{Alle17} illustrated in the inset to Fig.~\ref{fig:one}.
+Although this generic potential is able to describe quantitatively a wide range of classical atomistic systems including their liquid phases and critical phenomena, its use in CG modelling is hindered by several factors.
+Firstly, it is too steep at short range\cite{Liko01} and diverges at the origin.
+Furthermore, as a potential of infinite range, it requires truncation in numerical schemes,\cite{Wang20} and the thermodynamics of a truncated potential are sensitive to the details of truncation.\cite{Cous95} The last two issues have been recently discussed from the atomic perspective\cite{Wang20} but the proposed solution, based on potentials diverging at the origin, is again aimed at atomistic modelling or coarse-graining bonded potentials.

-Unlike CG potentials for chemically bonded species, which diverge at the origin, coarse-grained non-bonded interactions in complex fluids are likely to be ``soft'', i.e., bound everywhere \cite{Hans02,Liko98,Liko01}, which is a consequence of intra-particle motion \cite{Liko98,Klap04}.
-Perhaps the most general form of the soft ``overlap'' potential is the Gaussian potential, which has re-appeared in classical statistical studies many times in different guises \cite{Flor50,Bern72,Stil76,Liko98,Purt10}.
-However, its usage has one serious shortcoming: a vanishing force at the origin.
-A bounded potential is also at the crux of the DPD model \textendash{} there, the force is at its maximum at the origin, and its softness and continuity enables fast exploration of phase space.
-A possible way to include both repulsion and attraction in the DPD framework is based on the cubic spline weight functions of smoothed particle hydrodynamics (SPH) \cite{Liu06}.
-Such ad hoc solutions would nevertheless provide little generality and insight, and as with the case of Gaussian potential, would lead to a vanishing force at the origin.
+Unlike CG potentials for chemically bonded species, diverging at the origin, coarse-grained non-bonded interactions in complex fluids are likely to be `soft', i.e., bound everywhere,\cite{Hans02,Liko98,Liko01} which is a consequence of intra-particle motion.\cite{Liko98,Klap04} Perhaps the most general form of the soft `overlap' potential is the Gaussian potential, which has re-appeared in classical statistical studies many times in different guises.\cite{Flor50,Bern72,Stil76,Liko98,Purt10} However, its usage has one serious shortcoming: a vanishing force at the origin.
+A bounded potential is also at the crux of the DPD model \textendash{} there, the force is at its maximum at the origin, and its softness and continuity enables fast local equilibration and exploration of phase space.